kimkimtravel/interviews/cta.md

 ![Jira Story](images/cta_jira.png)

 #### Copy in case screenshot is unreadable...
-For this project, we want to add a CTA (call to action) signup button to a few different pages on the site.
+For this project, we want to add a CTA (call to action) signup button, title, and subtitle across a few different pages on the site.

 Placements (screenshots of all below):